creately/modules-js/packages/pluto/readme.md

 Test files have the extension `*.test.ts` and contain a series of specs for that particular test.

 A single spec is defined by a title, an `action` or `assert` to be run, and an array of `args` and/or `outs`.
-Any output expected from an action should be assigned to meaningful keys in the `outs` array, so that that thay may be used in future actions or asserts.
+Any output expected from an action should be assigned to meaningful keys in the `outs` array, so that that they may be used in future actions or asserts.
 This way, specs can be chained to form a test, as they will be run sequentially.

 See the [Spec Type](src/spec.type.ts) for more information.